 Beef is then dry aged on the bone in the traditional way for four weeks in our own cold stores; it is this maturing process that imparts wonderful flavour characteristics into the beef, and produces superbly tender steaks.

 We’re fortunate to live only 7 miles away from our local abattoir, which means our beef animals have a short, stress free journey to slaughter.

-After twenty-eight days the sides are butchered, and the beef is cut to order by our own butcher.
+After twenty-eight days the sides are butchered, and the beef is cut to order by our team of highly skilled butchers

 When you buy beef from us, it will only ever be rare or native breed, it will be suckler bred and it will always have been matured for 28 days prior to butchery.